Hockey Night in Canada: 1980s and 1990s

-On April 18, 1988 (during Game 1 of the Montreal–Boston playoff series) at 8:08 p.m. local time, Quebec experienced a power outage.
+On April 18, 1988 (during game one of the Montreal–Boston playoff series) at 8:08 p.m. local time, Quebec experienced a power outage.
 Darkness enveloped Montreal and the Forum; the Forum's reserve generators could only illuminate the rink enough to keep the game moving, and the CBC abandoned its coverage after the first period.
 Chris Cuthbert was assigned by the CBC to report and provide updates on Game 1 of the Washington-New Jersey playoff series.
 When Quebec blacked out, the CBC tasked Cuthbert with working the rest of the game.
 In Boston, WSBK-TV lost the picture but continued audio of the game with Fred Cusick and Derek Sanderson by telephone.
-Canwest/Global aired the 1988 Calgary-Edmonton playoff series nationally, except for the Edmonton and Calgary markets (where the CBC retained exclusive rights).
+In 1988 playoffs, two series involving Edmonton Oilers had unique arrangements.
+In the first round, TSN aired the Edmonton-Winnipeg playoff series nationally under the Carling O'Keefe banner, except for Edmonton and Winnipeg markets where CBC retained exclusive rights through Molson exclusivity.
+In the second round, Canwest/Global aired the 1988 Calgary-Edmonton playoff series nationally, except for the Edmonton and Calgary markets (where the CBC retained exclusive rights).

 After Wayne Gretzky was traded to the Los Angeles Kings in 1988, the network began showing occasional double-headers when Canadian teams visited Los Angeles to showcase the sport's most popular player.
 The games were often joined in progress, since the start time for HNIC was still 8 p.m.
 ET, while Gretzky's Kings home games began at 7:30 p.m.
 Pacific (10:30 p.m.
 ET).
 Weekly double-headers became permanent during the 1994–95 season, with games starting at 7:30 p.m.
 ET (4:30 p.m.
 PT) and 7:30 p.m.
 PT (10:30 p.m.
 ET), respectively.
 The start times were moved up to 7 p.m.
 ET (4 p.m.
 ET) and PT (10 p.m.
 ET) in 1998, with a 30-minute pre-game show airing at 6:30 p.m.
 ET (3:30 p.m.
 PT).